H0neyBunnyz3/htmlsimple/README.md

 # htmlsimple
-Simple website I did for school, it's on Serbian language but just change it on something different.
+Simple website I did for school, it's on Serbian language but just change it to something different.